fulcrologic/fulcro/docs/vsom-next.md

 how will you deal with out-of-order execution on the server?
 If both reads and writes are involved, should there be an explicit ordering?

-Untangled does all of this for you, and more.
-The big realization when designing Untangled was this:
+Fulcro does all of this for you, and more.
+The big realization when designing Fulcro was this:

 In Om Next, triggering loads happens under two circumstances: